kajal15003/SDL/README.md

   -  `--gpu`: which gpu to run.

-You may need mannully define the data path first.
+Manually define the data path first.

 **Training Log**: The training log will be saved in `log/" dataset_name"+ log`.
 **Final Model**: It will be saved in `save_model/`.